 WhyHunger continued to deepen relationships with three global social movements working to build food sovereignty and social justice for all by mobilizing funds, coordinating learning exchanges, providing technical support and international solidarity to La Via Campesina International, World March of Women and the World Forum of Fisher Peoples.
 This support helps ensure communities are able

 PROTECTING THE RIGHT TO FOOD

-WhyHunger is developing the most comprehensive database of food access organizations in the US, placing an emphasis on those that provide nutritious food.
-Currently with 23,384 organizations and growing, we are utilizing whyhunger.org/findfood, a texting service and our WhyHunger Hotline 1-800-5HUNGRY to assist over 262,821 individuals annually to access healthy food in their communities.
+WhyHunger continues to expand on the most comprehensive database of 26,357 food access organizations in the U.S., placing an emphasis on those that provide nutritious food.
+In 2018 we utilized whyhunger.org/findfood, our texting service and our WhyHunger Hotline 1-800-5HUNGRY to assist over 322,557 individuals in accessing healthy food and resources in their communities.

 ARTISTS IN ACTION

 - - - - - - - - - - - - - - - - -